khulnasoft/khulnasoft/doc/dev/background-information/insights/code_insights_pings.md

 **Other considerations:** Anything worth noting.

 - Aggregation: e.g. total, weekly
-- Event Code: link to a Sourcegraph search of this event code name
+- Event Code: link to a Khulnasoft search of this event code name
 - **Version added:** (link to PR)
 - **Version(s) broken:** (only add if required, link to fix PR) -->